Back pain

 What is back pain?

-Back pain is very common – with eight out of ten people suffering from it at some point during their lives.
+Back pain is very common – most people will experience it at some point during their lives.

-With simple advice and by keeping moving as much as your pains allow, most people will see improvement in their back pain within two weeks of it starting and will settle fully.
+With simple advice and by keeping moving as much as your pains allow, most people will see improvement in their back pain within a few weeks of it starting and will settle fully.
+For some, however, it can persist.
+The following information is aimed to help people with new or persisting pains.

 Facts (and myth busting) about back pain: